 Finally, drains are the leading cause of accidental drownings in hot tubs, so pick a model with safe drain covers.
-These covers prevent hair from getting sucked into the drain and pulling faces under water.
+These covers prevent hair from getting sucked into the drain and pulling faces underwater.

-Compare features and price.
+The most important piece of information for most, remember to compare features and price.
 Two to four-person models usually have mid-level price tags, but may be too small.
 Larger six to 10-person spas cost more, but you can lower your price by avoiding specialized models and high-end materials.
 Also, the more jets and features you add, the higher the cost.

 - A size large enough for your family.